Tibet Airports - Top 5 Airports in Tibet

 Address: Jangdam Township, Sangzhutse District, Shigatse City, Shigatse Prefecture, Tibet, about 43km to the Shigatse urban area and 155 km to Lhasa Gonggar Airport

-Qamdo Bangda Airport (IATA: BPX, ICAO: ZUBD) is the second highest airport in the world with elevation of 4,334m (14,219 ft).
-Situated in east Tibet area, the Qamdo Bangda Airport is known for the farthest distance to downtown with the world’s worst climate and the longest runway.
-Currently, the Qamdo Airport has flights to Lhasa, Chengdu, Chongqing, Tianjin and Anhui Fuyang (安徽阜阳).
+Qamdo Bangda Airport (IATA: BPX, ICAO: ZUBD) is the second highest airport in the world with an elevation of 4,334m (14,219 ft).
+Situated in east Tibet area, Qamdo Bangda Airport is known for the farthest distance to downtown with the world’s worst climate and the longest runway.
+Currently, Qamdo Airport has flights to Lhasa, Chengdu, Chongqing and Anhui Fuyang (安徽阜阳).
 It offers a convenient way to visit famous spots, like Ranwu Lake and Karuo Relics in Qamdo.

 Chinese Name: 昌都邦达机场